Lauvsnes1/Grunnleggende-Visuell-Databehandling/README.md

 3rd year subject at NTNU.

-All tasks were completed individually and contributed 30% to final grade
+All tasks were completed individually and contributed 30% to the final grade.